-With the growing worry of losing one’s privacy.
-The safety of consumers is at an all-time high.
-Technology has made our lives so much easier while still delivering a basic measure of assurance for our personal information.
-It is critical to learn how to protect our data and stay up with the emerging technology.
+With the increasing concern about data privacy, consumer safety is at an all-time high.
+Technology has made our lives easier, but it is essential to learn how to protect our data and stay up-to-date with emerging technologies.

 Let’s have a look at the topics that will be discussed in this blog.

 Before going any further, have a look at this video, in which our Cybersecurity specialists go over every detail of the technology.

 What is Cryptography?

 Cryptography is the study of encrypting and decrypting data to prevent unauthorized access.
 The ciphertext should be known by both the sender and the recipient.
 With the advancement of modern data security, we can now change our data such that only the intended recipient can understand it.

 Cryptography allows for the secure transmission of digital data between willing parties.
 It is used to safeguard company secrets, secure classified information, and sensitive information from fraudulent activity, among other things.
 Crypto means hidden and graph means writing.

 Encryption is a fundamental component of cryptography, as it jumbles up data using various algorithms.
 Data encryption is the method of undoing the work done by encrypting data so that it can be read again.
 Cryptography is dependent on both of these methods.